advance100/doc_webpack/motivation.md

-Today websites are evolving into web apps:
+Today's websites are evolving into web apps:

 * More and more JavaScript is in a page.
 * You can do more stuff in modern browsers.